chef/automate/components/docs-chef-io/content/automate/reusable/md/restore_troubleshooting.md

          -rw-r--r--.
 1 ec2-user ec2-user  730K Dec  8 08:55 core-jq-static-1.6-20190703002933-x86_64-linux.hart
          ```

-         - In case of multiple `jq` version, then install the latest one. use the below command to install the `jq` package to the automate frontend node
+         * If multiple versions of `jq` are available, install the latest one.
+Use the command below to install the `jq` package on one of the Automate frontend nodes.

          ```sh
          hab pkg install /hab/cache/artifacts/core-jq-static-1.6-20190703002933-x86_64-linux.hart -bf
          ```

-1. Below steps for object storage as a backup option
+   * Object Storage

-      - While at the time of deployment `backup_config` will be `object_storage`
+      * During deployment, the `backup_config` should be set to `object_storage`.
-      - To use the `object_storage`, we are using below template at the time of deployment
+      * To use `object_storage`, we use the following template during deployment.

       ```sh
          [object_storage.config]